getlantern/lantern/README.md

   `app/lib/bootstrap/`, but we will switch to Compass Twitter Bootstrap if we need to do any customization.)

-Tell compass to watch for changes in the `sass` directory if you need to update the stylesheets:
+This tells compass to watch for changes in the sass stylesheets and it will automatically compile them into css in the directory specified by the compass config file (`config/compass.rb`):

     $ scripts/start-compass.sh &
     >>> Compass is watching for changes.
 Press Ctrl-C to Stop.